-We implement NiFi on a COTS wireless router board (RB912UAG-2HPnD [3]) as a prototype system.
+We implement NiFi on a COTS wireless router board (RB912UAG-2HPnD [4]) as a prototype system.
 We also conduct extensive experiments with different devices in different environments.
 Experiment results show that NiFi achieves an average user identification accuracy at 90.83% with false negative rate at 1.11% and false positive rate at 17.22%.
-Such a result enables NiFi to be used for many d-ifferent application scenarios, e.g., for a hotel or restaurant that are willing to provide convenient and exclusive WiFi access for guests.
+Such a result enables NiFi to be used for many different application scenarios (e.g., hotel and restaurant), that are willing to provide convenient and exclusive WiFi access for guests.
 We also provide tunable parameters to adjust the false positive rate and false negative rate.
 Our current setting favors a low false negative rate while allowing a certain false positive rate.

-1.3 Technical Challenges and Solutions
+C. Technical Challenges and Solutions